Financially reviewed by Patrick Flood, CFA.

 In a hurry?
 Here are the highlights:

-- Asset allocation refers to how different asset classes are proportioned in an investment portfolio, and is determined by one’s investing objectives, time horizon, and risk tolerance.
+- Asset allocation refers to the ratio of different asset classes in an investment portfolio, and is determined by one's investing objectives, time horizon, and risk tolerance.

 - Asset allocation is extremely important, more so than security selection, and explains most of a portfolio’s returns and volatility.